 Customs: Bhutan authority strictly monitors the export of any religious antiquities.
-Personal videos, cameras, computers and other electronic device should be registered with the customs authority at arrival and departure.
+Personal videos, cameras, computers and another electronic device should be registered with the customs authority at arrival and departure.

 Insurance policy: It is advised to have travel insurance against unforeseen accidents and mishap from your own country as it is not available in Bhutan.

 Transportation: There are various ways of getting around in Bhutan.
-The most tour operator have their own fleet of luxury Japanese Toyota car, van, haice and buses.
+The most tour operator has its own fleet of luxury Japanese Toyota car, van, hence, and buses.
 All major places of interest are connected by paved roads.

-Accommodation: A wide variety of accommodation is available ranging from farm house stays and budget hotels to the high end resorts.
-However there is no rating on star category but all government approved A-B-C grade.
+Accommodation: A wide variety of accommodation is available ranging from farmhouse stays and budget hotels to the high-end resorts.
+However, there is no rating on the star category but all government approved A-B-C grade.
 Normally comfortable 2/3 star category resorts and hotels are used on the tour.